 Numerous organizations offer courses and workshops for RCICs to fulfill their CPD requirements.
 These can cover topics such as:

-Immigration laws and policies in Canada are constantly evolving.
-RCICs must stay informed about these changes to provide accurate and effective advice to their clients.
-This can be achieved through continuous education, subscribing to industry publications, and participating in professional networks.
+Immigration laws and policies in Canada are constantly evolving, which is why working with experienced legal professionals such as BridgePoint Law can help applicants stay aligned with current regulations and avoid costly mistakes.
+RCICs must also stay informed about these changes to provide accurate and effective advice to their clients, which can be achieved through continuous education, subscribing to industry publications, and participating in professional networks.

 The primary responsibilities of an RCIC include: